cthoyt/cthoyt.github.io/_posts/2025-08-18-bioregistry-impact.md

 At the moment, I am preparing to apply for the Bioregistry to be recognized by the Global Biodata Coalition as a
 [Global Core Biodata Resource (GCBR)](https://globalbiodata.org/what-we-do/global-core-biodata-resources/).
-I am also preparing an application on behalf of RWTH Aachen (my current affiliation) to join the
+I am also preparing an application on behalf of current affiliation, RWTH Aachen University, to join the
 [German Network for Bioinformatics Infrastructure (deNBI)](https://www.denbi.de), which will include offering the Bioregistry as key bioinformatics infrastructure.
-Both applications require quantitative evidence of the usage and impact of the proposed resource (often called key performance indicators (KPI)).
+Both applications require quantitative evidence of the usage and impact of the proposed resource.
+As a side note, these statistics are often called key performance indicators (KPI), because simple ideas need good three letter acronyms to be taken seriously.

-## The Bioregistry in numbers
+## The Bioregistry by the Numbers

 There are two kinds of statistics I think are important to convey about the Bioregistry.
 The first is related to community involvement.
 I've carefully